yashwantsinghzala/CreateReactBookSearchApp/README.md

 **making an entry for environment variable for the repo if you have choosen it to put it manually in .env file:**

- I have put an entry .env file at the root of the project and used my key while developmen but one can always register himself and use his own key.
+ I have put an entry .env file at the root of the project and used my key while development,but one can always register himself and use   his own key.

  steps:
  1. create .env at the root of the project and make an entry like REACT_APP_API_KEY="your own key" or use my key
  example : REACT_APP_API_KEY=BMSw4WMQoJpDhgZUB0lQ